Trumpet Winsock: Lawsuit

 In the Trumpet Software Pty Ltd. v OzEmail Pty Ltd. case, the defendant had distributed Trumpet Winsock for free with a magazine.
 It did also suppress notices that the software was developed by Trumpet Software.

 Replacement by Microsoft

 Windows 95 includes an IPv4 stack but it is not installed by default.
-An early version of this IPv4 stack, codenamed Wolverine, was released by Microsoft for Windows for Workgroups in 1994.
+An early version of this IPv4 stack, codenamed Wolverine, was released by Microsoft Windows for Workgroups in 1994.
 Microsoft also released Internet Explorer 5 for Windows 3.x with an included dialer application for calling the modem pool of a dial-up Internet service provider.
 The Wolverine stack does not include a dialer but another computer on the same LAN may make a dialed connection or a dialer not included with Wolverine may be used on the computer using Wolverine.

 Architecture

 The binary for Trumpet Winsock is called TCPMAN.EXE.
 Other files included the main winsock.dll and three UCSC connection .cmd file scripts.